-The iPad iOS 10.0.2 update is still the current update for the iPad Air, iPad Pro, iPad mini and iPad and today we want to take you through the most important things to know about the iPad iOS 10.0.2 update as we push into October.
+The iPad’s iOS 10.1.1 update still reigns as the most up-to-date version of iOS 10.
+With that in mind we want to take you through the most important things to know about the iPad iOS 10.1.1 update as we push into December.

-The iPad’s iOS 10.0.2 update is a small iOS upgrade for those of you moving from the iOS 10.0.1 update.
-If you’re on something old like iOS 9.1 or iOS 8, your iOS 10.0.2 update is going to be much larger thanks to the features and fixes from previous iOS updates.
+The iPad iOS 10.1.1 update is small for those of you moving up from the iOS 10.1 update.
+If you’re on something old like iOS 9.1 or iOS 8, your iOS 10.1.1 update is going to be much larger thanks to the features and fixes from the previous versions of iOS.

-Bug fixers like the iOS 10.0.2 update provide great benefits but they can also cause problems of their own and that’s why we’re taking a close look at the iPad’s iOS 10.0.2 update today.
+Bug fix updates like the iOS 10.1.1 update provide some nice benefits but they can also cause problems of their own. iOS 10.1.1 is causing problems for some iPad owners and that’s part of the reason why we’re taking a close look at the iPad’s iOS 10.1.1 update today.

-This roundup offers our a quick iPad iOS 10.0.2 review, a look at iPad iOS 10.0.2 problems, some details about the downgrade process, and a look at what’s next for the iPad Pro, iPad Air, iPad, and iPad mini.
-Check back for regular updates.
+This roundup offers our updated iPad iOS 10.1.1 review, a look at iPad iOS 10.1.1 problems, some details about the iOS 10.1.1 downgrade process, and more.
+Check back in with us for regular updates throughout the month.

-During our time with the software we've focused on a few areas of performance: Battery life, UI speed, apps/bugs/problems, and connectivity.
+Since the update's release on Halloween we've zeroed on a few key areas of performance: Battery life, UI speed, apps/bugs/problems, and connectivity.
 Here's what we've found.

 Each update took us about 10 minutes to download and install.
-We didn't notice any issues during the installation process and we haven't heard about any widespread installation issues in the weeks since.
+We didn't notice any issues during the installation process and we haven't heard about any widespread installation issues.
 You should be fine but you'll want to make a backup just to be safe.

-Connectivity is strong on all three slates.
+Connectivity remains strong on all three slates.
 We've tested the devices and their updates with several routers, ISPs, and Bluetooth devices and we haven't experienced any issues.
-At least not yet.
-Connectivity issues can emerge out of the blue so we'll keep an eye out on all three devices as we push deeper into the month.

-The iPad Air 2 and iPad Air both handle iOS 10.0.2 well.
-We haven't seen any significant lag or slow down on their versions of iOS 10.0.2.
+The iPad Air 2, iPad mini 2, and iPad Air are handling iOS 10.1.1 well.
+We haven't seen any significant lag or slow down on our devices.

-If you're coming from iOS 10.0.1, iOS 10.0.2 and its bug fixes are probably worth it.
-If you're coming from something older like iOS 9 or iOS 8, you'll want to grab a second or third opinion before you make the move to iOS 10 and iOS 10.0.2.
+If you failed to install iOS 10.1, iOS 10.1.1 is probably worth it for the security patches and bug fixes.
+If you're coming from something older like iOS 10.0.2, iOS 9 or iOS 8, you'll want to grab a second or third opinion before you make your move.